-Understanding competitor web traffic can give you more ideas for your own digital marketing campaigns, allow you to see where might be a good location to attract new visitors, or even show you what channels you may or may not be using effectively.
-Even if you’re at the top of your industry, staying there can be a challenge so always keeping a tab on competitive efforts can help you stay ahead of the curve.
+Understanding competitor web traffic can give you ideas for your own digital marketing campaigns, allow you to see opportunities to attract new visitors, or even show you what channels you may or may not be using effectively.
+Even if you’re at the top of your industry, staying there can be a challenge, so keeping a tab on competitive efforts can help you stay ahead of the curve.

-There are many tools that help provide insight into competitorâ€™s online marketing, below are just a few free tools that you can immediately begin using.
+There are many tools that help provide insight into a competitor’s online marketing.
+Below are just a few free tools that you can begin using immediately.

 This tool provides free, direct audience measurement for all website owners including traffic, demographics, business, lifestyle, interests and more.
-What I love most about this free tool is the amount of data it shows, in graphical form, without needing to sign up for an account.
+What I love most about this free tool is the amount of data it shows, in graphical form.
 See the screenshot example below for google.com.